-2.1 A student receiving a grade of 1) C- or lower, or 2) no credit in any course or practica for his/her program must repeat the course or practicum experience (e.g., student teaching).
+2.1 A student receiving a grade of 1) C- or lower, or 2) no credit in any pre-major, teacher education core, and specialization or practica (e.g., field studies, student teaching) course for his/her program must repeat the course.
 If the course is a prerequisite to another course or course(s) within the teacher education or graduate sequence, it must be repeated prior to continuing the program sequence.
 In addition, a student must file a Petition to Recalculate GPA with the Registrar's Office in order to count the higher grade.

-2.2 A student receiving a grade of 1) C- or lower, or 2) no credit in any Department course or practica (e.g., student teaching) taken for a second time will be terminated from the program as per established Departmental procedure.
-A student not admitted to the major in the Department of Special Education receiving a grade of 1) C- or lower or 2) no credit in any Department course or practica taken for a second time will not be admitted to the program as per established Departmental procedure.
+2.2 A student receiving a grade of 1) C- or lower, or 2) no credit in any pre-major, teacher education core, and specialization or practica (e.g., field studies, student teaching) course taken for a second time will be terminated from the program as per established Departmental procedure.
+A student not admitted to the major in the Department of Special Education receiving a grade of 1) C- or lower or 2) no credit in any pre-major and teacher education core courses taken for a second time will not be admitted to the program as per established Departmental procedure

 Policy 3: Standards for Professional Behavior

 3.1 All students admitted to the Department of Special Education are expected to become familiar with and abide by:

 - The Council for Exceptional Children Standards for Professional Practice,

 - The Standards of Ethical Conduct for Utah Educators,